JAndrassy/UnoWiFiDevEdSerial1/README.md

 Download the AT firmware from [Espressif download page](http://espressif.com/en/support/download/at?keys=&field_type_tid%5B%5D=14) and unzip it.
 Replace the esp_init_data_default.bin with [this one](doc/esp_init_data_UnoWiFi.bin).
 It has the 40MHz crystal setting.

-1. Open in IDE the EspProxy.ino from UnoWiFiDevEdSerial1 examples.
+1. Open in IDE the EspProxy.ino from UnoWiFiDevEdSerial1 examples tools subfolder.
 2. Uncomment the #define FLASHING line (remove the // at the beginning of the line)
 3. Upload the EspProxy sketch into UnoWiFi.
 (No need to save it.)
 4. let the sketch open in IDE